 Great little logo for the Asahiyama Zoo in Hokkaido Japan, designed by Susumu Endo around 1967.
 It's perfect for this time of year - Minneapolis just had a little blast of snow last night and I feel like a reindeer could show up at any moment.

 I was home over Thanksgiving and finally got around to snapping some photos of this vintage NY Subway map my Mom, a Brooklyn native, had held on to and then framed and hung up in our house.
 Maybe having this in our house growing up subconsciously inspired me as a graphic designer.
-Either way, it's always something I love seeing when I go visit my parents and something I enjoy more and more each time I see it.
+Either way, this poster, designed by the late great Massimo Vignelli, has always been something I love seeing when I go visit my parents and something I enjoy more and more each time I see it.